 On November 8, 2007, the FCC released a Report and Order concerning Local Number Portability ("LNP Order").
 The LNP Order imposes local number portability and related obligations on interconnected VoIP Providers.
 The obligations require interconnected VoIP providers to contribute to shared numbering administration costs on a competitively neutral basis.
 The assessment of local number portability fees to the Company's service will increase the Company's costs and reduce its profitability or cause the Company to increase the price of its retail service offerings.
 On May 13, 2009, the FCC released another order concerning LNP that reduces the timeframe for certain types of ports that interconnected VoIP providers, like the Company, have to process requests from its customers to port numbers out to other service providers.
-The new rules imposing reduced porting timeframes are not currently effective and the Company will continue to rely on third parties to comply with the new porting timeframes.
+The new rules imposing reduced porting timeframes are not currently effective and the Company does not expect them to become effective for at least one year.
+The Company relies on third parties to comply with the existing porting timeframes and the Company will continue to rely on third parties to comply with the new porting timeframes.
 The Company could be subject to fines, forfeitures and other penalties by state public utilities commissions or the FCC if it is not able to process certain ports in the existing or future timeframes or the Company could face legal liability in state or federal court from customers or carriers.
 The FCC also released a Further Notice of Proposed Rulemaking to refresh the record on how to further improve the porting process, and how to potentially expand the new one business day porting timeframe to other kinds of ports.
 The Company cannot predict the outcome of this proceeding nor its potential impact on the Company at this time.